matrix-org/dendrite/README.md

 ## Get started

+### Build a fully-federating instance

 If you wish to build a fully-federating Dendrite instance, see [INSTALL.md](docs/INSTALL.md).
 For running in Docker, see [build/docker](build/docker).

+### Build a non-federating test deployment

-The following instructions are enough to get Dendrite started as a non-federating test deployment using self-signed certificates and SQLite databases:
+To get Dendrite started as a non-federating test deployment using self-signed certificates and SQLite databases, follow these instructions:

+- Install [`bzr` VCS tool](http://wiki.bazaar.canonical.com/) on your OS, it is used by some of the dependencies installed by `build.sh` script
+- Run:

 ```bash
 $ git clone https://github.com/matrix-org/dendrite